 Important dates and advice to help small businesses get ready for EOFY

-Want to save yourself the stress of tax filing this year?
-Absolutely!
-Making plans ahead can save you considerable time, money and stress when the financial year is over on March 31st 2021.
-But what should you do to begin?
-Organising your important documents is a great start.It is a process that all businesses must get in order on a day-to-day basis, say experts.
-Being organised from the get-go will mean that there is no time to prepare is required when it’s time to put together taxes.
+Do you want to prevent yourself from an extra headache when it comes to tax time this year?
+Of course you do!
+Planning ahead could save you considerable time, money and angst when the financial year is over on March 31st 2021.
+But how do you begin?
+The organization of your important documents is a great start.Record-keeping is something that all businesses should be getting in order on a day-to-day basis, experts say.
+Being organized from the start will ensure minimal preparation time is needed when it’s time to put together the tax returns.

-The use of intuitive accounting software and cloud storage services like Google Drive or Dropbox – as well as tenancy management software such as myRent.co.nz can save businesses time.
+The use of intuitive accounting software and cloud storage such as Google Drive or Dropbox – in addition to tenancy administration software such as myRent.co.nz - could save businesses time.

-For smaller businesses like restaurants or retail stores It’s crucial to track stock levels as the end of financial year draws near.
+For small businesses such as retailers or restaurants it is crucial to monitor stock levels when the end of financial year draws near.

-If you visit your accountant but aren’t able to recall the stock levels you had a couple of months ago it can cause problems.
+If you visit your accountant, and you are unable to recall your stock level from a couple of months ago it can cause problems.

-A useful reminder for small entrepreneurs is that an increase in the write-off of assets in the moment during COVID-19 – from $500 up to $5,000 – is set to be lowered back to $1,000 from 17 March 2021.
+A great reminder for small business owners is that a temporary increase in the instant asset write-off during COVID-19 – from $500 up to $5,000 – is being scaled back to $1,000 as of 17 March 2021.

-It’s a change that could affect a lot of small-scale companies.
+That’s a change that will have a significant impact on small-scale companies.

 Three important changes to 2021

-Here are some additional important tax-related reforms that have recently occurred or are in the works for 2021.
+Here are some additional important tax-related tax changes that occurred recently or are on the agenda for 2021.

-1. Do not forget that the minimum wage will rise by $1.10, taking it up from $18.90 to $20 per hour starting on April 1 2021.
-This could affect your financial records as well as superannuation payouts.
+1. Don’t forget that the minimum wage will increase by $1.10, taking it up from $18.90 to $20 an hour as of 1 April 2021.
+This could potentially affect your financial records as well as superannuation payouts.

-2. A new personal tax rate will be applied on income above $180,000.
-The new rate will apply from 1 April 2021.
-Tachibana believes this is more likely to be a problem for those who earn income through personal services, instead of those who own an investment and enjoy capital gains.
+2. A new 39% personal tax rate will be imposed to incomes of more than $180,000.
+The new tax rate will be in effect from 1 April 2021.
+Tachibana believes this is likely to be a problem for those who earn income by providing personal services instead of those who own investment accounts and are able to earn capital gains.

-3. Make sure you are aware that ACC Earners’ levy, that helps pay for the expenses related to injuries sustained by employees, will remain at its present levels until 2022 to help businesses cope the financial burdens of COVID-19.
-In January 2021, the levy is $1.39 for every $100 (1.39 percent).
+3. It is important to be aware of the ACC Earners’ levy, which funds the costs that are incurred by injuries to employees, will be kept at present levels until 2022 to help companies deal the financial burdens of COVID-19.
+At the time of January 2021 the levy sits at $1.39 each $100 (1.39 percent).

-Here are some key tips and dates from experts that small business owners might need to be aware of while putting their home up and running for tax time.
+Here are some guidelines and dates from professionals that small business owners might need to be aware of to ensure their house is ready for tax time.

 1. Finalise your accounts

-• Follow up overdue accounts and outstanding transactions to gain a view of the entire year.
+• Monitor accounts that are due and outstanding transactions to gain an overview of the year’s total.

-• Examine debtors at the time of 31 March and consider eliminating any outstanding debts to be considered an expense at the end of the year.
+• Examine debtors at the time of 31 March.
+You may also consider taking any bad debts off so they are considered an end-of-year deduction.

-• Include clients or suppliers that have invoiced you on 31 March or before but won’t be reimbursed till after April.
-Take these costs into consideration as 2020-21 costs.
+• Note clients or suppliers who invoiced you by 31 March or before but will not be invoiced until April.
+You might want to consider treating these costs as 2020-21 expenses.

-• Consolidate bank statements, income tax year-end and sales records, along with purchase and expense records.
+• Combine bank accounts, year-end income tax records, sales, purchase and expense records.

-• Check the information collected during EOFY to determine the financial health of your business.
+• Review the information you have taken during EOFY to evaluate the current financial situation of your business.

-• Access to Inland Revenue records, including PAYE tax responsibilities and any KiwiSaver obligation for workers.
+• Access Inland Revenue records, which include PAYE tax responsibilities and any KiwiSaver obligations for employees.

-• Change your employer’s superannuation tax (ESCT) rates*, with the rate varying for each employee based on their income and length of service.
+• Make sure you are aware of your employer’s superannuation contribution tax (ESCT) rates*, with the tax rate different for each employee depending on their salary and length of service.

-• You must file electronically, in accordance with the mandate by law, if your company pays more than $50,000 per year in ESCT and PAYE taxes.
+• Filing electronically, as required in the event that your business pays more than $50,000 per year in ESCT tax and PAYE tax.

-*For KiwiSaver companies, they must pay ESCT on compulsory contribution from employers of up to 3 per cent, but not on contributions taken out of the employee’s wages.
+*For KiwiSaver businesses, they have to pay ESCT for compulsory employer contributions of 3% but not on contributions taken out of the employee’s wages.

 5. Maximise your tax refunds

-• Record all expenses and purchases of assets during the year, along with expenditure on improvements or upkeep to claim any EOFY refunds.
+• Log expenses and asset purchases throughout the year, as well as expenditure on improvements or upkeep, to claim any EOFY refunds.

-• Think about disposing of stock that is no longer needed because provisions for the disposal of obsolete stock or write-downs on stock aren’t generally allowed as tax deductions.
+• You should consider disposing of old stock in light of the fact that provisions for old stock or write-downs of stock are not generally allowed as tax deductions.

-• It is recommended to pay within 63 days after 31 March in order to claim an employee-related expense deduction such as bonuses, holiday pay, and long-service leave.
+• It is recommended to pay within 63 calendar days following 31 March to get a deduction for employee-related expenses like bonuses, holiday pay, and long-service leave.

-• If your earnings are significantly higher than what you earned last year, consider making an additional voluntary tax payment to align your tax obligations with your earnings.
+• If your income is substantially higher than what you earned last year, consider making an additional provisional tax payment to align your tax obligations to your income.

-Tax deductions are not usually available for personal expenses. deductions for personal expenses. it’s just business expenses.
-However, you may add unnecessary compliance charges in the event that your accountant needs to separate what’s tax-deductible and what’s not.
+Tax deductions are not usually available for personal expenses. deductions for personal expenses. only business expenses, you could add unnecessary compliance charges if your accountant has to divide what is tax-deductible and what’s not.

 Certain tax deadlines for 2021 are crucial.

-• 9 Feb 2021 - 2020 income tax due for those who do not have a tax representative.
+• 9 February 2021 Income tax for 2020 due for those who don’t have a tax advisor.

-• 1 March 2021 - GST return due and payment due for the end of January for companies that file every two months.
+• 1 March 2021 - GST return due and payment due at the end of January for those who file their GST returns every two months.

-• The deadline for filing is 31 March Tax year 2020 return due for tax professionals (with a valid extension of time).
+• 21 March Tax year 2020 return due for clients of tax professionals (with an extended time).

 • 1.
-April, 2021 The new financial year starts on the island of New Zealand.
+April, 2021 The new financial year starts in New Zealand.

-• 7 May 2021 - final provisional tax instalment due for 2020’s fiscal year and the final opportunity to make voluntary provisional tax payments.
+• 7 May 2021 Final installment of the tax proviso for the financial year 2020 and the last opportunity to make tax provisional voluntary payments.

-Note: Some dates may vary from the official date, for example, if a due date falls on a weekend or public holiday.
+NOTE: Some dates may be different from the official deadline, for example the due date falls on a weekend or public holiday.

 Sydney Unsecured Business Loans Services